ldoguin/nuxeo-graph-browser/README.md

 nuxeo-graph-browser
 ===================

-Navigating Nuxeo documents through a graph
+Navigating Nuxeo documents through a graph.
+This plugin is based on http://arborjs.org/ .